Are you considering Google Docs as an offline word processor instead of Word?

-Your edits and saves will be saved locally in Chrome and synced to Google Drive the next time to are online.
+When you edit offline, your edits and saves will be saved locally in Chrome and then synced to Google Drive the next time to are online.

-You can also use Google Docs in offline mode on your mobile devices.
+You can also use Docs in offline mode on your mobile devices.

-Refer to Google Help for instructions for installing and setting up on your particular devices.
+Refer to Google Help for instructions for installing and setting up your device.

-Google Docs saves all files to Google Drive.
+Google saves all your word processing files to Google Drive.

-To access your Google Drive files offline, click on the Google Drive icon as shown in the image above in Chrome.
+To access your Google Drive files offline, click on the Google Drive icon from the apps box in Chrome.

-By default, Google Docs saves all new documents to the root of your Google Drive.
+By default, it saves all new documents to the root of your Google Drive.
 There is no setting to change the default location of new files.

 However, there are easy ways to overcome this minor issue.

 First, create a new folder in Google Drive.
-Perhaps be imaginative and name it Google Docs.
+Perhaps be imaginative and name it My Docs.